 2. Don’t accept a package if it is significantly smaller or lighter than the product dimensions and shipping weight which could be found on Amazon.
 A luggage scale can be helpful when you pick up or receive the package.

-3. Never leave your money in a Paypal account, withdraw all to your bank as soon as you receive any payment.
+3. Never leave your money in a Paypal account, make sure to transfer all to your bank as soon as you receive any payment.

-4. Avoid buying on eBay.
-If you have to buy something, make sure the seller has more than 10,000 feedback and the rating should be close to 100%.
+4. Avoid buying expensive items on eBay and if you have to buy something, make sure the seller has more than 10,000 feedback and the rating should be close to 100%.
+Now, Paypal and eBay are separated so you can pay with your debit/credit card; If anything happens, you will be able to file a dispute with your bank and get money back.

 Have you ever received an empty package when buying online?
 We’d love to know how you dealt with it.